josephrhobbs/linotype/README.md

 # Linotype

-An independent research notebook at the intersection of numerical methods, stochastic processes, and optimization for modern robotics, perception, and control.
+An independent research notebook at the intersection of numerical methods, control, and optimization for modern robotics, perception, and control.

 Please check it out on [linotype.pub](https://linotype.pub/)!